bdougie/ama/README.md

 # FAQs
-_Rules are simple, fork the repo add a question_
+_Rules are simple, open an issue ask a question_

 - How has your self-created blog helped to share your journey and how has it helped you in reflecting your accomplishments?